An alphabetical listing of terms used in the sport of horse racing

 ODDS-ON - odds of less than even money.

 OFFICIAL - sign displayed when result is confirmed.
-Also racing official.
+Also racing

 OFF TRACK - an off track refers to a wet racing surface.